-Sea Change Farm & Flower is a woman-run specialty cut flower farm in Kingston, NY.
-We offer sustainably-grown, seasonal fresh flowers through our weekly on-farm CSA and for weddings.
+Sea Change Farm & Flower is a woman-run specialty cut flower farm and floral design studio in Accord, NY.

 Meet your Farmer-Florist